mickpurple/Mickpurple/README.md

-- 👋 Hi, I’m mickpurple
+- 👋 Hi, I’m kartikey Soni, aka mickpurple.
-- 🌱 I’m a fullstack web developer.
+- 🌱 I’m a software developer engineer.
 - 👀 I’m interested in all kind Tech, Design, webDev and gameDev.
 - 📫 You can reach me out on Twitter @theMickpurple